yuxuanxc/tp/docs/DeveloperGuide.md

   Use case ends.

-* 2b.
+* 3a.
 The format is invalid.

-  Use case ends.

-* 3a.
-The given index is invalid.

     * 3a1.
 TrackPad shows an error message.

+      Use case resumes at step 3.

+* 3b.
+The given index is invalid.

+    * 3b1.
+TrackPad shows an error message.

+      Use case resumes at step 3.

+* 3c.
+The new field(s) provided for the itinerary is the same as the current one.

+    * 3c1.
+TrackPad shows an error message.

-      Use case resumes at step 2.
+      Use case resumes at step 3.

 **Use case: UC10 - Delete an itinerary**